idfive/Developer-Documentation/docs/general/ticketing/overview.md

 - Limited in scope to the issue at hand
 - Informational

 I.e., someone unfamiliar with the project can ascertain the issue you are having, or the feature you desire.
+"I am attempting to do X on page (link), I have tried to do Y, but am seeing Z (screenshot) instead of the desired result."

 ### Good tickets contain